-Jimi’s Duo-Sonic was likely made sometime between the early to mid-60s – definitely before late 1964 when the model went through some major design changes.
-It featured a 22.5-inch scale rosewood neck, two single-coil pickups, fixed bridge, and a white pickguard.
+Jimi’s Duo-Sonic was likely from the early to mid-60s.
+Definitely not older than late 1964 which is when the model went through some major design changes.
+The guitar had a 22.5-inch short-scale rosewood neck, two single-coil pickups, a fixed bridge, and a white pickguard.

 The Color Confusion

-If you have ever seen early black and white television footage from the 1940’s and 50’s, you have probably noticed that white objects often appear unnaturally bright, “blown out”, haloed, or blurry.
+If you have ever seen early black and white television footage from the 1940s and ’50s, you have probably noticed that white objects often appear unnaturally bright, “blown out”, haloed, or blurry.
 To mitigate this problem, legendary inventor, guitarist, and TV star Les Paul (for whom the Gibson Les Paul® line of guitars is named) suggested a wheat-colored guitar finish.
-The color would appear white in live television broadcasts, but because it wasn’t actually white it wouldn’t overwhelm the cameras under bright lights.
-[TV Yellow – The Faded Origin of a Classic Guitar Color by Aaron Cheney, Warmoth.com]
+The color would appear white in live television broadcasts, but because it wasn’t actually white it wouldn’t overwhelm the cameras under bright lights.TV Yellow – The Faded Origin of a Classic Guitar Color by Aaron Cheney, Warmoth.com

 The Mystery of the non-tremolo Duo-Sonic